pd-l2ork/pd/README.md

 ### One Paragraph Overview

-Pure Data (aka Pd) is a visual programming.
+Pure Data (aka Pd) is a visual programming environment.
 That means you can use it to create software graphically by drawing diagrams instead of writing lines of code.
 These diagram shows how data flows through the software, displaying on the screen what text-based languages require you to piece together in your mind.